WeblateOrg/weblate/docs/admin/auth.rst

         'django_cas_ng'
     )

-Finally, a signal can be used to map the email field to the user object.
+Finally, a signal can be used to map the e-mail field to the user object.
 For this to work you have to import the signal from the `django-cas-ng` package and connect your code with this signal.
 Doing this in settings file can cause problems, therefore it's suggested to put it: